will62794/tla-web/doc/testing.md

-# How the Javascript TLA+ Interpreter is Tested
+# Testing the Javascript TLA+ Interpreter

 The main form of correctness testing for the Javascript TLA+ interpreter implementation is conformance testing against TLC.
 That is, roughly, for a given specification, does our intepreter generate the same set of reachable states as TLC.